paritytech/pipeline-scripts/README.md

   "
 ```

-The above configures the script to use, for example, the `release-v1` Polkadot
+The above configures the script to use, for example, the `release-v1.2` Polkadot
 branch for the companion in case the Substrate pull request is **targetting**
-the `polkadot-v1` branch - note how the suffix captured from the wildcard
+the `polkadot-v1.2` branch - note how the suffix captured from the wildcard
-pattern, namely `1` from the pattern `*`, is correlated between those refs.
-This
+pattern, namely `1.2` from the pattern `*`, is correlated between those refs.
-feature exists for the sake of testing the CI before a release (more context in
+This feature exists for release engineering purposes (more context in
 [issue 32](https://github.com/paritytech/pipeline-scripts/issues/32)).

 ## Explanation <a name="check_dependent_project-explanation"></a>